ethanmjohnson/mixed_behavior_processes/README.md

 3. Pass the UAE and Honduras datasets through `generate_logs_uae_honduras.py`.
 For UAE use `trim_length = 10` and `log_length = 300`.
 For Honduras use `trim_length = 10` and `log_length = 400` (these variables are already set depending on which dataset is passed).
 4. Pass the Spain and Thailand datasets through `generate_logs_spain_thailand.py`.
 For Spain use `trim_length = 10` and `log_length = 3000`.
 For Thailand use `trim_length = 10` and `log_length = 1500` (these variables are already set).
 5. Pass the Brazil dataset through `generate_logs_brazil.py`.
 Use `trim_length = 10` and `log_length = 200` (these variables are already set).
-6. Use `generate_petri_nets.py` to discover Petri nets for each of the six event logs generated in steps 2 and 3.
+6. Use `generate_petri_nets.py` to discover Petri nets for each of the six event logs generated in steps 2, 3 and 4.
 7. Use `calculate_centrality.py` to calculate the centrality measures of the Petri nets.
 8. Use `calculate_diameter.py` to calculate the diameter of the Petri nets.
 9. Use `calculate_density.py` to calculate the density of the Petri nets.
 10. Use `calculate_ks_entropy.py` to calculate the KS entropy.
 11. Use `calculate_mean_waiting_time.py` to generate a plot comparing the mean waiting time for uncoordinated and coordinated datasets.
 12. Use `calculate_constructs.py` to calculate the number of XOR and AND gates from the discovered process trees.
+13. Use `split_log_behaviours.py` to extract an event log and Petri net describing the different user behaviors from an uncoordinated Petri net.
+14. Repeat steps 7-12 to calculate different metrics for these split behavior Petri nets.

 ## Usage